uwindsorcss/documents/constitution.md

 The **Vice President** shall:

 1. Report to the President.
-2. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
+2. Act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
 3. Be responsible for managing student experience heads (i.e., Head of Technology, Head of Student Affairs, and Head of Events).
 4. Act as a moderator on the Computer Science Discord.